Projects and Assignments

 Principles for Reviewing Environmental Impact Assessments (PREIA) - Edition 9

-This course is designed to provide practical guidance to professionals involved in the review and evaluation of Environmental Impact Assessments.
+This e-learning course, developed by the Inter-American Development Bank, through the Environmental and Social Safeguards Unit and the Institute for Economic and Social Development (INDES), is designed to provide practical guidance to professionals involved in the review and evaluation of Environmental Impact Assessments.
 It is aimed at professionals who participate in the process of reviewing proposed projects, policies, or programs and/or those working on environmental protection and management, social or natural sciences, public management, etc. and who review and evaluate the results of Environmental Impact Assessments (EIAs) carried out by others.
-It is intended to apply to a range of legal, institutional, and cultural scenarios and to be used by reviewers from any country where Environmental Impact Assessments are conducted
+It is intended to apply to a range of legal, institutional, and cultural scenarios and to be used by reviewers from any country where Environmental Impact Assessments are conducted.

 Inter-American Development Bank - INDES